-Irish tax will be required to be withheld at the standard income tax rate (currently 20 per cent.) from interest, dividends or annual payments in respect of the Securities, where such interest, dividends or annual payments are collected by a bank or other agent in Ireland.
-Encashment tax will not apply where the holder of the Securities is not resident in Ireland and has made a declaration in the prescribed form to the agent or bank.
+Irish tax will be required to be withheld at the standard income tax rate (currently 25 per cent.) from interest, dividends or annual payments in respect of the Securities, where such interest, dividends or annual payments are collected by a bank or other agent in Ireland.
+Encashment tax will not apply where (i) the holder of the Securities is not resident in Ireland and has made a declaration in the prescribed form to the agent or bank or (ii) the beneficial owner of the interest is a company which is within the charge to Irish corporation tax in respect of the interest.